-My earliest memory of my father is of him blowing up a house in Ponsonby for his film Never Say Die.
-I think I was only about 4 years old at the time, but that’s the kind of thing that leaves an enduring impression on a young boy.
+I think I was only about 4 years old when he blew up a house in Ponsonby, but that’s the kind of thing that leaves an enduring impression on a young boy.

 When I was 6 years old, he took me out to the middle of the Nevada desert where he was shooting a robbery scene for the HBO movie The Last Outlaw.
 This time he blew up an entire bank.

 By the time I was 8, he was orchestrating a head on collision between two freight trains in the Rocky Mountains of Colorado for the Warner Brothers film Under Siege 2: Dark Territory, and it was at this point it struck me to ask him a simple question: “How did you get your job?”